videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

     holder.tvName.setText(participant.getDisplayName());

-    //Adding the initial video stream for the participant into the SurfaceViewRenderer for (Map.Entry<String, Stream> entry : participant.getStreams().entrySet()) {
+    // adding the initial video stream for the participant into the 'SurfaceViewRenderer' for (Map.Entry<String, Stream> entry : participant.getStreams().entrySet()) {
       Stream stream = entry.getValue();
       if (stream.getKind().equalsIgnoreCase("video")) {